 - Hormonal fluctuations

-While men and women experience addiction and co-occurring disorders differently due to biological factors, there are also cultural and societal issues that contribute to substance use disorders in women.
-Societal issues that tend to influence substance use and access to treatment for women include the following:
+While men and women experience addiction and co-occurring disorders differently due to biological factors, cultural and societal issues also contribute to substance use disorders in women.

 - Domestic abuse

 - Fear of accessing treatment before or after pregnancy due to legal or societal consequences

 - Difficulty accessing treatment due to childcare obligations